-Appendix 1 - Administration of Medication Permission and Record Name of Child: Class: Date: Details of illness: Medicine: ONE FORM FOR EACH MEDICATION Times and dosage of medicine: Relevant side effects to be observed if any: Medicine to be administered from: to: Parent/Carer: I hereby give permission that the above medication, ordered by the doctor/dentist for my child be administered by school personnel.
-I understand that I must supply the school with the prescribed medicine in the original container dispensed and properly labelled by pharmacist and will provide no more than a 5-day supply of said medication.
-I will inform the school of any changes to the dosage or timings of the medication or if my child suffers any side effects.
-I understand that this medication must be collected by myself and if not, will be destroyed at the end of Signature: Relationship to child: Telephone Number: WE WILL ENDEAVOUR TO ADMINISTER THE MEDICATION AT THE TIME STATED BUT THERE MAY BE OCCASIONS WHEN THIS IS NOT POSSIBLE.
-WE WILL ALWAYS CONTACT YOU IF THIS OCCURS Dose Given Initials Date Time given Member of staff
+Appendix 1 - Administration of Medication Permission and Record

+Name of Child: Class: Date:

+Details of illness: ŧ

+Medicine:

+EACH MEDICATION

+-

+Medicine to be a dministered from: to:

+Parent/Carer:

+ed by the doctor/denti •

+child be adminis stered by school personnel.

+• • • • riginal container dispensed bly of said medication.

+I will inform the sci side effects. hool of any changes to the dosage or tin nings of the medication n or if my child suffers any

+I understand that t term. his medication must be collected by mys self and if not, will be destroyed at the end of

+Signature:

+Relationship to c hild: Telephone I Number:

+VE WILL ALWAYS C STATED BUT THERE MAY ONTACT YOU IF THIS

+Date Time given Dose Given Member of s taff Initials

+1